 Instructions

-- Turn the dough out onto a floured surface, and let it rest a minute while you wash out the bowl.
+- Turn the dough onto a floured surface, rest 1 minute, then knead 8-10 times.

 - Place the dough back in the bowl, and place the bowl in the plastic bag.